PAYG Withholding

 Sole Traders or Partnership Structure

+If you operate your business as a sole trader or partnership and draw amounts from the business for personal use, these drawings are not subject to PAYG withholding.
 This is because such withdrawals are not considered wages or salary payments.
 Instead, as a sole trader or partner, you must make provisions for your income tax liability through PAYG Instalments.

-Employee or Contractor Earning Below the Tax-Free Threshold
+Employee or Contractor Earning Below the Tax Free Threshold

+An employer is not obligated to withhold PAYG tax from payments made to an employee or contractor who earns below the tax free threshold of $18,200 for the tax year.
 In such cases, they can claim the withheld amount back at the end of the financial year through their individual tax return.
 This allows them to receive a refund for any excess tax withheld from their income.

 This article is general information only and does not provide advice to address your personal circumstances.
 To make an informed decision you should contact an appropriately qualified professional.